Occupancy rate

 Definition of occupancy rate

-Property management indicator
+Real estate management indicator

-The occupancy rate is calculated by dividing the number of occupied spaces by the total number of available spaces, then multiplying the result by 100 to obtain a percentage.
+The occupancy rate is calculated by dividing the number of occupied spaces by the total number of available spaces, and then multiplying the result by 100 to obtain a percentage.
 For example, if a company has 100 offices and 80 of them are currently in use, the occupancy rate would be 80%.

-Applications and significance
+Applications and importance

 The French context